flozz/yoga-image-optimizer/README.rst

 * **v1.1.1:**

-  * Fix the abnormal amount of processes created (and not cleaned) when starting an optimization (#13)
+  * Fixed the abnormal amount of processes created (and not cleaned) when starting an optimization (#13)

 * **v1.1.0:**